Skip to Content

 Like any home loan, you must meet credit and income eligibility criteria.

 Fortunately, the USDA does not set a minimum credit score requirement.
-However, most lenders will need a score of at least 640 to approve a loan.
-This is the minimum score needed to qualify for automatic approval through the USDA’s Guaranteed Underwriting System (GUS).
-A lower score is possible but will require manual underwriting.
+However, most lenders require a score of at least 640 to approve a loan, since that is the minimum required to qualify for automatic approval through the USDA’s Guaranteed Underwriting System (GUS).
+A lower score is possible but requires manual underwriting.

 To get approved for a USDA loan, you must have the ability to repay the loan.
-Lenders will look closely at current expenses and debts and see how they compare.
-For example, with the USDA loan program, your debt-to-income ratio or DTI should not exceed 41%.
+Lenders will closely examine current expenses and debts and see how they compare.
+For example, with the USDA loan program, your debt-to-income ratio (DTI) should not exceed 41%.
 Your monthly housing expenses should be 29% or less.
-Higher ratios may be allowed if you have strong reserves, a solid credit score, a steady work history, etc.

-Because the program is designed to help those with low-to-moderate incomes, USDA loans also include income limits
+Because the program is designed to help those with low-to-moderate incomes, USDA loans also include income limits.
+To qualify, your total household income generally cannot exceed 115% of the median household income for your area.

-These limits will vary by location and household size, but at this writing are typically:
+These limits vary by location and household size, but income limits for 2026 are typically:

 USDA Construction Loans for Barndominiums